Vjay15/MyWebsite_Zola_files/content/blog/Zola_Tutorial.md

 > Do you want to enable syntax highlighting? [y/N]: y
 > Do you want to build a search index of the content? [y/N]: y

 Done!
-Your site was created in /Users/vjay/vjay15.github.io
+Your site was created in /Users/vjay/MyWebsite_Zola_Files

 Get started by moving into the directory and using the built-in server: `zola serve` Visit https://www.getzola.org for the full documentation.
 ```
-The URL of the site is the default URL of your website, SASS is a preprocessor that allows you to use advanced features like variables, nesting etc. If you want to enable it, since I am using vanilla CSS I have disabled it.
+The URL of the site is the default URL of your website, SASS is a preprocessor that allows you to use advanced features like variables, nesting etc. If you want to, enable it.
+Since I am using vanilla CSS I have disabled it.
 Syntax highlighting is used for codeblocks and search index allows for easy indexing of your pages for SEO optimization.

 ## Working with Zola
 After you have successfully set up Zola you will end up with the directory structure like this